subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 **Figure 11:** Planning in the DEPP framework.

-Because DEPP predicts perceptual states directly, the prediction module simultaneously performs both prediction and percept generation.
+Because DEPP predicts perceptual states directly, the prediction module simultaneously performs prediction and percept generation.
 Starting from the current perceptual state, successive applications of the learned energy model generate hypothetical future perceptual trajectories conditioned on candidate actions.
-In this sense, the learned energy landscape functions as a **world model**, allowing the organism to mentally simulate future interactions with its environment.
+In this sense, the learned energy landscape functions as an internal **world model**, allowing the organism to mentally simulate possible future interactions with its environment.

+Once learned, the prediction module becomes considerably more than a predictor of the next perceptual state.
+It becomes an internal simulator capable of generating arbitrary hypothetical trajectories through the learned energy landscape.

-The principal difference between perception and planning is therefore not architectural but operational.
-Both rely on exactly the same learned predictive model.
-During perception the model continually incorporates sensory observations, while during planning it evolves autonomously to explore possible future trajectories.
+The principal distinction between perception and planning therefore lies not in the model being used, but in whether its predictions are continually corrected by sensory observations.

+---

 ### Choosing Actions

-Planning requires more than predicting future states; it also requires selecting actions.
+Predicting future states is only part of planning.
+The organism must also decide **which** of the many possible futures it should pursue.

-One widely studied approach is **Reinforcement Learning (RL)**, in which the objective is to choose the sequence of actions that maximizes expected cumulative reward.
+One widely studied framework is **Reinforcement Learning (RL)**, in which the objective is to select the sequence of actions that maximizes expected cumulative reward.
 Within this framework, the learned prediction model serves as a world model that allows the agent to evaluate hypothetical future trajectories before committing to an action.
 Modern model-based reinforcement learning systems make extensive use of this principle.

-An alternative formulation is provided by **Active Inference**, developed by Karl Friston.
+An alternative framework is **Active Inference**, developed by Karl Friston.
 Rather than maximizing reward, Active Inference proposes that organisms choose actions that minimize expected variational free energy.
-Although the optimization objective differs from reinforcement learning, both frameworks rely on the existence of an internal predictive model capable of simulating future trajectories.
+Although the optimization criterion differs from reinforcement learning, the underlying predictive machinery is remarkably similar.
+Both frameworks require an internal model capable of simulating future trajectories under alternative actions.

-From the perspective developed in this paper, these approaches differ primarily in the objective used to evaluate predicted futures rather than in the mechanism used to generate them.
-In both cases the essential computational requirement is the same: a learned model capable of predicting how perceptual states evolve under different actions.
+From the perspective developed in this paper, the principal distinction between these approaches lies in the **objective function** used to evaluate predicted futures rather than in the mechanism used to generate them.
+In both cases, the essential computational requirement is the same: a learned model capable of predicting how perceptual states evolve under different actions.

+---

 ### Planning as a Consequence of Predictive Processing

 The discussion above suggests that planning is not an independent cognitive process but a natural extension of predictive processing itself.

 During perception, the prediction module is continually trained using sensory feedback, gradually learning the effective dynamical laws governing the organism's environment.
-Once this model has been acquired, it can be run in open loop to simulate hypothetical futures, evaluate alternative actions, and guide behavior.
+Once this effective world model has been acquired, the same computational machinery can be run in open loop to simulate hypothetical futures, evaluate alternative actions, and guide behavior.

-Viewed in this way, perception and planning become two modes of operation of the same underlying predictive architecture.
-Perception uses the world model to estimate the present in the presence of continual sensory feedback.
-Planning uses the same world model to explore possible futures in the absence of sensory input.
+Viewed in this way, perception and planning become two operating modes of the same predictive architecture.
+Perception uses the world model to estimate the present while continually incorporating sensory feedback.
+Planning uses the same world model to imagine possible futures in the absence of sensory input.

-This interpretation further reinforces the central theme of the paper.
+This interpretation further reinforces the central theme of this paper.
 The prediction modules developed in LEPP and DEPP should not be viewed merely as mechanisms for predicting the next perceptual state.
-They constitute learned **effective models of environmental dynamics**, capable of supporting both perception and planning without requiring an explicit model of the underlying neuronal circuitry.
+They constitute learned **effective theories of environmental dynamics**.
+The same learned energy landscape that supports perception also supports imagination, counterfactual reasoning, and planning, without requiring an explicit model of the underlying neuronal circuitry.

 ## Autoregressive Models as Effective Theories of Cognition

 The discussion so far has focused on diffusion models because they provide a natural mechanism for stochastic optimization over learned energy landscapes.
 Modern generative AI, however, is dominated by a second family of models based on **autoregressive generation**, most notably transformers and Large Language Models (LLMs).
-Although these systems are usually formulated probabilistically rather than energetically, they admit a closely related interpretation.
+Although these systems are usually formulated probabilistically rather than energetically, recent theoretical work has shown that the two viewpoints are much more closely related than previously appreciated.

 Autoregressive models are based on the chain rule of probability,

 $$ p_W(y^1,\ldots,y^N|x,u,s)=\prod_{k=1}^{N}p_W(y^k|y^1,\ldots,y^{k-1},x,u,s). $$

 Rather than modeling the complete joint distribution directly, the model predicts one output token at a time by estimating the conditional probability of the next token given all previous ones.
-Generation therefore proceeds sequentially, sampling
+Generation therefore proceeds sequentially,

-$$ y^1 \rightarrow y^2 \rightarrow \cdots \rightarrow y^N $$
+$$ y^1 \rightarrow y^2 \rightarrow \cdots \rightarrow y^N, $$

 until the complete sequence has been produced.